 Products are reasonably priced reflecting the level of cover provided

-The price of the product and the cover it offers in comparison to similar products in the market will be reasonable.
+The price of the product and the cover it offers will be reasonable, including in comparison to similar products in the market.
 The price of the product will not be dependent on factors which might unfairly disadvantage customers i.e. loyalty pricing.

 The acquisition costs, fees and charges are transparent and commensurate with the services that each party provides